loftwah/downscope/src/pages/chapter-six.md

 ## 3. PEAK TURBULENCE

 "Connor, this simply isn't meeting the PEAK excellence standards we've established."
-Derek Miller's voice carried across the Team Catalyst workspace, pitched perfectly to ensure maximum audience awareness while maintaining plausible deniability about public criticism.
+Derek Miller's voice carried through the team-wide video call, pitched perfectly to ensure maximum audience awareness while maintaining plausible deniability about public criticism.
 "The authentication module refactoring lacks the architectural elegance and enterprise-grade patterns I outlined in our strategy session."

-Connor Wright sat rigidly at his workstation, eyes fixed on his monitor where the code review in question displayed a sea of red comments and suggested changes.
+Connor Wright sat rigidly at his home office desk, eyes fixed on his monitor where the shared screen displayed a code review with a sea of red comments and suggested changes.
 The codebase, a straightforward security enhancement Derek had declared "MISSION CRITICAL!" three days earlier, had rapidly evolved from specific task to existential judgment.

 "I followed the implementation approach we discussed yesterday," Connor replied, strain evident beneath his professional tone.
 "Minimal changes to the auth flow to avoid regression risks, with the new multi-factor option added as an extension of the existing framework."